 Innovative Medicine Initiatives (IMI)

-New IMI Call 23 and 24 topics are announced.
+New Innovative Medicine Initiatives (IMI) Call 23 and 24 topics are announced.
 IMI plans to open these calls on 23 June 2020.
 This date is indicative and may change.
+An indication for the deadline for first stage is autumn 2020 and full proposal spring 2021.

 Returning Clinical Trial Data to Study Participants within a GDPR compliant and approved framework (RIA)